Measuring the Substructure Mass Power Spectrum of 23 SLACS Strong Galaxy-Galaxy Lenses with Convolutional Neural Networks: Lens simulation

 \subsection{Mock data set}

 The parameters required to generate a mock lens are listed in Table ~\ref{Parameter_table}.
-Once a parameter vector is selected by uniformly drawing from the listed range, we use the Mock Lenses in Time software package\footnote{\href{https://github.com/gvernard/molet}{https://github.com/gvernard/molet}}~\citep[\texttt{MOLET},][]{MOLET} to simulate the images.
+Once a parameter vector is selected by uniformly drawing from the listed range, we use the Mock Lenses in Time software package\footnote{\href{https://github.com/gvernard/molet}{https://github.com/gvernard/molet}}~\citep[\texttt{MOLET};][]{MOLET} to simulate the images.
 Each data set consists of 250,000 lensed images with 230,000 used as the training set and 20,000 used as a validation set.
+We also include a final test set for each method with 25,000 images.
 The third combined data set uses a random half of data set 1 and 2.
 A random sample of 30 mock lensed images from the combined data set is shown in Appendix~\ref{Appendix_lens_images}.